wyc/haskell-intro/haskell-intro.md

 --                  and UTCTime to form a new type.
 --                  They're "glued" together.

-apptStatus :: AppTime -> String
+apptStatus :: ApptTime -> String
 apptStatus apptTime = case apptTime of
     NotScheduled -> "Not currently scheduled."
     WalkIn -> "Walk in during business hours."